 Aquavit is the original Scandinavian distilled spirit.
 It’s infused with caraway and cardamom, fundamental spices in Scandinavian cuisine.
 An early Norwegian version was aged in oak barrels on ocean voyages to Australia.
 According to Norwegian lore, it was something magic about the two trips across the equator that made it so delicious.
 Our aged aquavit doesn't get to travel the high seas (thanks government regulators), but it does get to mature for a year in used cognac barrels, an homage to the French explorers who founded Duluth.

-Call it the audacity of the immigrant, perhaps, but we tried to make our aquavit even better than the Norwegian and Danish ones with which we grew up.
+Call it the audacity of the immigrant, perhaps, but we tried to make our aquavit better, and more approachable, than the Norwegian and Danish ones with which we grew up.
 We conjured the spirit of our bearded Viking ancestors as well as the culinary background Scandinavian immigrants brought to America.
 We’ve rounded out the traditional caraway with flavors inspired by lympa—a sweet rye bread.
-Rich and aromatic, Øvrevann Aquavit™ is piquant and refreshing to sip alongside smoked fish or to cut the fat after a heavy holiday meal.
+Light and aromatic, Øvrevann Aquavit™ is piquant and refreshing to sip alongside smoked fish or to cut the fat after a heavy holiday meal.
 It’s a foundation for excellent Nordic-leaning cocktails, but can also help you weather the squalls like a Viking.
 Our Voyageur Aquavit starts with malted barley, (like a single malt!) that we ferment and distill before gently infusing it with warm spices and then aging it for a year in used cognac barrels, which gives it a complex oaky, floral finish that makes it wonderful for sipping.
 It is truly whiskey for vikings.
 Skål!

 Lake Superior contains 10% of the world's fresh water.
 Lake Superior Vodka is distilled and cut from this astonishingly pure water plus a base of malted barley.
 Our vodka is deep, smooth, and clear, a fitting tribute to the Greatest of Lakes and the city at its Zenith.